Promoter (genetics): Overview

-The promoter resembles a eukaryotic one, though much simplified.
+The promoter resembles a eukaryotic one, though much more simplified.
 It contains BRE and TATA elements and are recognized by TFB and TBP.

 Promoters represent critical elements that can work in concert with other regulatory regions (enhancers, silencers, boundary elements/insulators) to direct the level of transcription of a given gene.

 A promoter is induced in response to changes in abundance or conformation of regulatory proteins in a cell, which enable activating transcription factors to recruit RNA polymerase.

 Given the short sequences of most promoter elements, promoters can rapidly evolve from random sequences.
 For instance, in E. coli, ~60% of random sequences can evolve expression levels comparable to the wild-type lac promoter with only one mutation, and that ~10% of random sequences can serve as active promoters even without evolution.

 Identification of relative location

 As promoters are typically immediately adjacent to the gene in question, positions in the promoter are designated relative to the transcriptional start site, where transcription of DNA begins for a particular gene (i.e., positions upstream are negative numbers counting back from -1, for example -100 is a position 100 base pairs upstream).